HIFU: Navigating the Wild, Wild West of Urology and Prostate Cancer

 An Update…

 Toward the end of June, 2024, I began to see the light at the end of the tunnel.
 I was slowly starting to return to normal prostate function, and was getting my strength back.
 This improvement continued to the point that I was able to take a hiking trip in late September, 2024, and a birding trip to Belize in November, 2024.
 My first PSA post HIFU was 2.13.
-In August 2024 it was 3.5 and in November it was 3.2.
-During my last telemed visit with Urology Austin, the said that as long as my PSA reading did not reach 5, and as long as my BPH symptoms remained good, there was no need to do another MRI or biopsy.
+(In August 2024 it was 3.5 and in November it was 3.2.)
+During my last telemed visit with Urology Austin, they said that as long as my PSA reading did not reach 5, and as long as my BPH symptoms remained good, there was no need to do another MRI or biopsy.
 I am very grateful for that, and, as I sit here the day before Thanksgiving 2024, I am cautiously optimistic!